okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/quickstart/register-app/website/register-app.md

-In the Developer Console, complete these steps:
+In the Admin Console, complete these steps:

-1. Click **Applications**.
+1. Select **Applications > Applications** in the side navigation.

 2. Click **Add Application**.